encasherr/tech-assessment/data/MilesWeb_VPS_Info.md

 unix commands:
-to come back to command promp:
+to come back to command prompt:
 :q
 to see the contents of a file for e.g. syslog: less syslog